Skip to main content

 From that day on, my journey began.
 I stayed overnight.
 I had 50 or so tests done.
 I underwent a bone marrow biopsy.
 I was told pieces of a developing plan.
 And in the morning, I was transferred to another Kaiser location where a specialist team was waiting for me.
 I didn’t go back home until mid-April.

-I completed three rounds of intensive, around-the-clock chemotherapy at Kaiser with a 40-day hospital stay following the first round.
+I completed 3 rounds of intensive, around the clock chemotherapy at Kaiser, with a 40-day hospital stay following the first round.

 Later, I was told that due to a specific mutation of my cancer (a rather unfavorable one), I would need to have a stem cell transplant.
 It was my only chance for a cure.

-I completed eight rounds of total body radiation which aimed to eliminate all of my bone marrow to make room for new bone marrow to grow.
-This was followed by two more rounds of high-dose chemotherapy right before my transplant.
-Together, these were by far the most physically exhausting and difficult days of my life.
+I completed 8 rounds of total body radiation which aimed to eliminate all of my bone marrow in order to make room for new bone marrow to grow.
+This was followed by 2 more rounds of high dose chemotherapy right before my transplant.
+Together, these were by far, the most physically exhausting and difficult days of my life.

-On July 26, 2023, just 10 days after my radiation and final chemotherapy were completed, I received my cord blood transplant.
-It was my new birthday, so to speak.
+On July 26th, 2023, just 10 days after my radiation and final chemotherapy was completed, I received my cord blood transplant.
+It was my new birthday so to speak.
 I felt reborn.

 I share this with the intention of raising awareness, not just for blood cancer, but for stem cell donations as well.
 I want to stress the importance of joining the bone marrow registry or donating your child’s umbilical cord blood to a public bank.
 These types of decisions save lives and are some people’s best and only option for a normal life again.
 People just like me.

 This is likely the biggest fight of your life, but in the end, you gain wisdom and peace within yourself that you would have likely missed in another life.
-The undeniable reality is that we all perish eventually.
-But to have the chance to fight another day, today, that’s something that really is a gift.
+The undeniable reality is, we all perish eventually.
+But to have the chance to fight another day, today; that’s something that really is a gift.

 Young man in black t-shirt with leukemia in a hospital bed with a medical professional standing next to him wearing a mask